 Upfront vs. Ongoing Costs

 After regulating temperatures in your home, water heating is your next highest utility bill.
 By going tankless, a number of homes save 24 to 34 percent on their water heating costs.
 This comes from the lack of standby heat loss that tank options are inclined to.
-The less treated water your home uses, the more you are poised save.
+The less treated water your home utilizes, the more you are poised save.

 High Flow Rate vs. Endless Hot Water